Netaji Subhas Chandra Bose International Airport: Metro

 The airport is connected at Jai Hind metro station, which opened on 22 August 2025 with one Kolkata Metro line from Noapara (Yellow Line).
 It is the largest underground metro station in India and the station will eventually also serve another line from New Garia (Orange Line).
-Both lines will converge at Jai Hind, with Orange line terminating at this station and Yellow Line moving towards Suripukur metro station.
+Both lines will converge at Jai Hind, with Orange line terminating at this station and Yellow Line moving towards Barasat metro station.